bigbearstudios/bbservices-ruby/README.md

 and as you can see each of them revolves around the CRUD functionality which Rails offers.

+The basics of all of these classes are the same.
+They can all be ran via the service itself or via a service provider [See Below](##bbservicesrailsserviceprovider).

+Each of the classes has two optional parameters.
+The first being `params` and the second being `associated_params` and these can be used to pass in external params to the service.

+Its worth noting here that `params` is special in that these are the attributes which are passed automatically into the Model when `new`, `create`, `edit` or `destroy` services are ran.

+`associated_params` on the other hand are purely optional and can be used when creating associated Model or adding extra data to the Models creation such as a user_id.
+The use of `associated_params` will require you to override the functionality of the services.

 ##### BBServices::Rails::ServiceProvider

 There are multiple ways to call / use services but for the most part we would recommend using the `BBServices::Rails::ServiceProvider` which can be added as a concern to any controller like so